gateio/gateapi-go/docs/SpotApi.md

 ## AmendOrder

-> Order AmendOrder(ctx, orderId, currencyPair, orderPatch, optional)
+> Order AmendOrder(ctx, orderId, orderPatch, optional)

 Amend an order

 By default, the orders of spot, portfolio and margin account are updated.
 If you need to modify orders of the `cross-margin` account, you must specify account as `cross_margin`.
 For portfolio margin account, only `cross_margin` account is supported.
-Currently, only supports modification of `price` or `amount` fields.
+Currently, both request body and query support currency_pair and account parameter passing, but request body has higher priority  Currently, only supports modification of `price` or `amount` fields.
 Regarding rate limiting: modify order and create order sharing rate limiting rules.
 Regarding matching priority: Only reducing the quantity without modifying the priority of matching, altering the price or increasing the quantity will adjust the priority to the new price at the end Note: If the modified amount is less than the fill amount, the order will be cancelled.

 ### Required Parameters